Mesoamerican chronology: Classic period

 The Classic period of Mesoamerica includes the years from 250 to 900 CE.
 The end point of this period varied from region to region: for example, in the center of Mexico it is related to the fall of the regional centers of the late Classic (sometimes called Epiclassic) period, toward the year 900; in the Gulf, with the decline of El Tajín, in the year 800; in the Maya area, with the abandonment of the highland cities in the 9th century; and in Oaxaca, with the disappearance of Monte Albán around 850.
 Normally, the Classic period in Mesoamerica is characterized as the stage in which the arts, science, urbanism, architecture, and social organization reached their peak.
 This period was also dominated by the influence of Teotihuacan throughout the region, and the competition between the different Mesoamerican states led to continuous warfare.

 This period of Mesoamerican history can be divided into three phases.
 Early, from 250 to 550 CE; Middle, from 550 to 700; and Late, from 700 to 900.
 The early Classic period began with the expansion of Teotihuacan, which led to its control over the principal trade routes of northern Mesoamerica.
 During this time, the process of urbanization that started in the last centuries of the early Preclassic period was consolidated.
-The principal centers of this phase were Monte Albán, Kaminaljuyu, Ceibal, Tikal, and Calakmul, and then Teotihuacan, in which 80 percent of the 200,000 inhabitants of the Lake Texcoco basin were concentrated.
+The principal centers of this phase were Monte Albán, Kaminaljuyu, Ceibal, Tikal, and Calakmul, and then Teotihuacan, in which 80 per cent of the 200,000 inhabitants of the Lake Texcoco basin were concentrated.

 The cities of this era were characterized by their multi-ethnic composition, which entailed the cohabitation in the same population centers of people with different languages, cultural practices, and places of origin.
 During this period the alliances between the regional political elites were strengthened, especially for those allied with Teotihuacan.
 Also, social differentiation became more pronounced: a small dominant group ruled over the majority of the population.
 This majority was forced to pay tribute and to participate in the building of public structures such as irrigation systems, religious edifices, and means of communication.
 The growth of the cities could not have happened without advances in agricultural methods and the strengthening of trade networks involving not only the peoples of Mesoamerica, but also the distant cultures of Oasisamerica.